internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 ## Unresolved questions

 * Is voting a good choice to approve members?
+* What alternative voting systems could be used?
 * Are there other citeria that need to be considered?
+* How can this application process be changed?